DjangoGirls/tutorial/deploy/README.md

     $ heroku login

+In case you don't have SSH key that command would automatically create one.
+SSH keys are required to push code to the heroku.

 ## Git

 Heroku uses git repository to manage your project files, so we need to use it to.